Zero-shot Class Unlearning via Layer-wise Relevance Analysis and Neuronal Path Perturbation: Abstract

 \section{Abstract}

-In the rapid advancement of artificial intelligence, privacy protection has become crucial, giving rise to machine unlearning.
 Machine unlearning is a technique that removes specific data influences from trained models without the need for extensive retraining.
-However, it faces several key challenges, including accurately implementing unlearning, ensuring privacy protection during the unlearning process, and achieving effective unlearning without significantly compromising model performance.
-This paper presents a novel approach to machine unlearning by employing Layer-wise Relevance Analysis and Neuronal Path Perturbation.
-We address three primary challenges: the lack of detailed unlearning principles, privacy guarantees in zero-shot unlearning scenario, and the balance between unlearning effectiveness and model utility.
-Our method balances machine unlearning performance and model utility by identifying and perturbing highly relevant neurons, thereby achieving effective unlearning.
-By using data not present in the original training set during the unlearning process, we satisfy the zero-shot unlearning scenario and ensure robust privacy protection.
+However, it faces several key challenges, including the lack of explanation, privacy concerns during the unlearning process, and the high demand for time and computational resources.
+This paper presents a novel unlearning approach to tackle above challenges by employing Layer-wise Relevance Analysis and Neuronal Path Perturbation.
+Our method balances machine unlearning performance and model utility by identifying and perturbing highly relevant neurons, thus achieving effective unlearning.
+Using unseen data that has not been presented in the original training set, our method achieves zero-shot unlearning, which allows for the removal of specific class knowledge without accessing the original training data during the unlearning process.
+This approach ensures robust privacy protection.
 Experimental results demonstrate that our approach effectively removes targeted data from the target unlearning model while maintaining the model's utility, offering a practical solution for privacy-preserving machine learning.